nordseele/hans_install/README.md

 ```
 sudo bluetoothctl
  	scan on
-	devices (copy the address of your device)
+	devices (copy the MAC address of your device)

-	connect 48:B6:20:03:18:5B (replace the MAC addres with yours)
+	connect 48:B6:20:03:18:5B (replace the address with yours)
     exit
 ```